 The employment related services sector delivers services to help improve the employability of the nation’s jobseekers and future jobseekers, plus those who wish to progress in work.

-Organisations delivering services are sometimes called providers and include large charities, small specialist organisations, local authorities, housing associations, health institutions and private sector organisations.
+Organisations delivering services are sometimes called providers and include large private businesses, large charities, small specialist organisations, local authorities, housing associations, health institutions and private sector organisations.
 The sector is diverse and providers may be from the private, voluntary, social enterprise or public sectors.

 Providers deliver a wide range of services targeted at helping individuals overcome their barriers to employment.
 These include, but are not limited to: